Foreign Agricultural Service.

 Trade adjustment assistance is available for the most recent marketing year for which prices were available on February 3, 2003.

+FAS is committed to compliance with the Government Paperwork Elimination Act (GPEA), which requires Government agencies, in general, to provide the public the option of submitting information or transacting business electronically to maximum extent possible.
 The information collection requirements contained in these regulations (7 CFR part 1580) have been approved by the Office of Management and Budget under the provisions of 44 U.S.C.
-Chapter 35 and been assigned OMB control number xxxx-xxxx.
+Chapter 35 and been assigned OMB control number 0551-0040.

 A. Ellen Terpstra,